ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 #### 9.1.6 Get Subfields

 This method returns the subfields of the currently executing field as an array of `graphql:Field` objects.
-If the field does not have any subfields, it returns `nil`.
+It will return `nil` if the field is not an `INTERFACE` or an `OBJECT`, i.e. if it does not have subfields.

 #### Example: Get Subfields